core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 This document updates the calculation for DEFAULT_LEISURE, by modifying the estimated response size (S) parameter to account for responses protected with Group OSCORE (see {{chap-group-oscore}}).
 In particular, the two cases of group mode and pairwise mode are considered.

-When the group mode is used to protect a response, an additional 100 bytes of security overhead is typically expected, so that S becomes 200.
-When the pairwise mode is used to protect a response, an additional 30 bytes of overhead is expected, so that S becomes 130.
+When the group mode is used to protect a response, it is largely cautious to account for additional 100 bytes of security overhead, so that S becomes 200.
+When the pairwise mode is used to protect a response, it is largely cautious to account for additional 30 bytes of overhead is expected, so that S becomes 130.
 Using these new values for S in the calculation yields the following new default parameter values:

 * DEFAULT_LEISURE = 20 seconds, if the OSCORE group is set to use (also) the group mode.